 Home rule power is conferred to Florida counties by Article VIII, Section 1(f) and 1(g) of the Florida Constitution (1968), and by section 125.01, Florida Statutes.
-The Martin County Board of County Commissioners (BOCC) is dedicated to the preservation of this fundamental democratic concept that protects the right of the people to determine and implement a public purpose at the grassroots level.
+The Martin County Board of County Commissioners (BOCC) is dedicated to the preservation of this Florida constitutional principle whereby a local government can exercise powers to protect the health, safety and welfare of its citizens.
+Martin County SUPPORTS maintaining the integrity of county home rule power, both administrative and fiscal, which allows counties to develop and implement community-based solutions to local problems and OPPOSES any effort to preempt locally elected officials from making fiscal and public policy decisions on behalf of the citizens they represent.